 Turn down the volume.
 Get more done.

-Be it your neighbour’s phone call, the teammates chatting as they work together on a project or just the everyday sounds of people going about their work, the volume of potential auditory distractions has increased dramatically in the past few years.
+Be it your neighbour’s phone call, the teammates chatting as they work together on a project or just the everyday sounds of people going about their work, background distractions have become more noticeable than ever.

 There are a variety of ways you can reduce background noise in your office and increase auditory privacy but one of the most effective solutions to reduce auditory distraction is to install a sound masking system.
 These systems are designed to introduce low-level noises that subtly raise the ambient sound level; rendering office and outdoor noise less noticeable and speech virtually unintelligible.